-Most career ladders define a single, uniform set of expectations for Staff Engineers.
-These career ladders attempt to identify the commonalities across many folks performing similar roles in their organization, but in the end these ladders are a tool that apply better against populations than people.
-In the case of Staff-plus engineers, career ladders paper over a number of distinct roles clustered under a single moniker.
+Most career ladders define a single, uniform set of expectations for Staff engineers operating within the company.
+Everyone benefits from clear role expectations, but career ladders are a tool that applies better against populations than people.
+This is particularly true for Staff-plus engineers, whose career ladders often paper over several distinct roles hidden behind a single moniker.

 The four common archetypes of Staff-plus roles I encountered are:

 - The Tech Lead guides the approach and execution of a particular team.
 They partner closely with a single manager, but sometimes they partner with two or three managers within a focused area.
 Some companies also have a Tech Lead Manager role, which is similar to the Tech Lead archetype but exists on the engineering manager ladder and includes people management responsibilities.

 - The Architect is responsible for the direction, quality, and approach within a critical area.
 They combine in-depth knowledge of technical constraints, user needs, and organization level leadership.